Cosmetic and family dentistry in a caring environment for a lifetime.

 A: We try to go to every nursing home every four to six weeks.

-A: Usually it takes four months.
+A: Usually it takes one to two months.
 There are four steps into making a new set of dentures.
 The first step is to take the impression, which is taking mold of the patients mouth.
 Then it is sent to the dental lab.
 Second step is to do a wax try-in.
 This is to make sure the bite is correct.
 Then it is sent to the dental lab.
 Third step is to do a try-in with teeth.
 This is where teeth are placed in the wax and we make sure the teeth are aligned correctly with the bite.
 The final step is delivery.

 A: A Full Vendor means that Medicaid pays for the patient's entire stay at the nursing home and they do not have an applied income or an amount that is sent to the nursing home each month to help pay for their stay there.
 Emergency extractions are the only procedure that the state will allow assistance on.
 These emergency extractions are determined by the doctor.
 There is an out-of-pocket expense for any other work that may be needed.